When the sun’s out, it’s time to get high. Head for London’s best rooftop bars, roof terraces, open-air bars and sky-high drinking dens.

 Aviary, Moorgate

-A relative newbie on the rooftop bar scene is Aviary.
-Located on the cusp of the city and Shoreditch, find it perched on the 10th floor of The Montcalm Hotel on Finsbury Square.
-With a nod to the glamorous art deco era, this place has a swish City look, but without the snobbiness that usually comes with it.
-Come here for raw seafood on the rocks, and cocktails, along with the large spacious terrace, winter igloos and killer city skyline views.
+Located on the cusp of the City and Shoreditch, find Aviary perched on the 10th floor of the Montcalm Hotel on Finsbury Square.
+Come for raw seafood on the rocks and cocktails, served up with a large spacious terrace, igloos and killer city skyline views.
+They do sky-high roasts now too.

 Aviary Roof Terrace, 10th Floor Montcalm Royal London House, 22-25 Finsbury Square, EC2A 1DX